lume/element/README.md

 #### `@numberAttribute`

 A decorator that defines an attribute that accepts a number.
-Any value the attribute receives will be converted into a number on the JS property.
+Any value the attribute receives will be passed to the JS property.
+The JS property will convert a `null` value (attribute removed) to the default value defined by the initial property value, and will convert any string into a number (it will be `NaN` if the string is invalid).

 ```ts
 import {Element, element, numberAttribute} from '@lume/element'